 Significant participation and/or contribution to the activities of KYACAC.

-Life members are entitled to benefits of the Association including placement on the KYACAC permanent mailing list and exemption from membership dues.
+Life members are entitled to benefits of the Association, including placement on the KYACAC permanent mailing list and exemption from membership dues.

 c.
-Such membership shall be granted only by the Executive Board of KYACAC and only the Executive Board may make exceptions to the rules regarding life membership.
+Such membership shall be granted only by the Executive Board of KYACAC, and only the Executive Board may make exceptions to the rules regarding life membership.

 4. Membership dues shall be reviewed annually by the Executive Board.
 Assessments shall be adjusted from time to time by the Executive Board as needs require.
-Dues for each not-for-profit secondary school in the Commonwealth of Kentucky fully approved by the State Department of Education shall be $35 annually.

-Dues for two and four year colleges, universities and other post-secondary

-Educational institutions, which are not-for-profit and are accredited by a regional or state accrediting agency or in the opinion of the Executive Board, are in agreement with the purposes of the Association shall be $55.

-Dues for out-of-state secondary or post-secondary schools which are not-for-profit,

-and whose interests are, in the opinion of the Executive Board, in accordance with the aims and purposes of the Association shall be $70.

-d.
-Dues for individuals whose professional activities in the area of counseling, admission or financial aid services are at KYACAC member organizations, agencies and institutions, school districts, or college or university systems shall be $40.

-e.
-Dues for organizations, agencies, and institutions which are not-for-profit and whose primary activities consist of providing post-secondary counseling, admission, and financial aid services and, further the purposes of which are in agreement with those of the Association shall be $55.

-f.
-Dues for individuals who are not affiliated with (i) colleges, universities, other

-post-secondary educational institutions, primary and secondary schools, organizations, agencies, institutions, school districts, or college or university systems, which qualify for membership to KYACAC or (ii) proprietary colleges (for profit), universities, and other post-secondary educational institutions, who provide counseling, admission or financial aid services for post-secondary education, whose professional objectives are consistent with the purposes of the Association shall be $70.00.

-Dues for retired individuals whose professional activities in the area of counseling, admission or financial aid services were at KYACAC member organizations, agencies, and institutions, school districts, or college or university systems shall be $25 for 10 years or $5 for one year.

-Dues for student members shall be $10.The membership year will be July 1 through June 30.
+The membership year will be July 1 through June 30.

+ARTICLE IV: DISCIPLINE

-Section 5.
-Termination of Membership: Membership shall be terminated automatically by failure to pay membership dues or by failure to comply with the purposes of this Association as set forth in Article I.
+1. Termination of Membership: Membership shall be terminated automatically by failure to pay membership dues or by failure to comply with the purposes of this Association as set forth in Article II.

+Any member of the Association may be censured, suspended, or expelled by the Executive Board with an affirmative vote equal to two-thirds (2/3) of the entire board for failure to comply with the provisions of these Bylaws, the Statement of Principles of Good Practice, Association policies, or for other good cause.
+Any member proposed for discipline shall be provided due process in accordance with policies and procedures approved by the Executive Board.

-ARTICLE III: MEETINGS
+ARTICLE V: MEETINGS

-1. A general meeting of the entire membership shall be held at each Annual Conference at which time officers of the Association and delegates to the National Association for College Admission Counseling Assembly shall be elected.
+1. A general meeting of the entire membership shall be held at each Annual Conference, at which time officers of the Association and delegates to the National Association for College Admission Counseling Assembly shall be elected.
 Other meetings may be called at the discretion of the Executive Board.

-2. Two-thirds of the voting membership attending KYACAC’s Annual Conference shall constitute a quorum for the transaction of business at the General Membership Meeting.
+2. A simple majority of the voting membership attending KYACAC’s Annual Conference shall constitute a quorum for the transaction of business at the General Membership Meeting.

-ARTICLE IV: OFFICERS AND EXECUTIVE BOARD
+ARTICLE VI: OFFICERS AND EXECUTIVE BOARD

-1. The officers of the Association shall be a President, President-Elect, Immediate Past President, Secretary, Treasurer, and Vice-Treasurer.
+1. The Officers of the Association shall be a President, President-Elect, Immediate Past President, Secretary, Treasurer, and Treasurer-Elect.
 Their duties shall be:

 The President shall assume full responsibility for the general activities of the Association.